typsoon/IO-project/messagetraitschecker/README.md

 If a class is annotated with ``MessageTraits``  annotation (directly or indirectly) and is not abstract then:

-- It should have a ``public static final int id`` field with a default value.
+- It should have a ``public static final byte id`` field with a default value.
 - It should be final

 ``id`` values should be unique among different classes annotated